Almost sure rates of mixing for partially hyperbolic attractors: Abstract

 \section{Abstract}

 We introduce random towers to study almost sure rates of correlation decay for random partially hyperbolic attractors.
-Using this framework, we obtain general results on almost sure exponential, stretched exponential and polynomial correlation decay rates.
-We then apply our results to random perturbations of systems, including Axiom~A attractors, derived from Anosov partially hyperbolic systems and solenoidal attractors with random intermittency.
+Using this framework, we obtain abstract results on almost sure exponential, stretched exponential and polynomial correlation decay rates.
+We then apply our results to small random perturbations of Axiom~A attractors, small perturbations of derived from Anosov partially hyperbolic systems and to solenoidal attractors with random intermittency.